quantiacs/documentation/en/source/user_guide/local_development.md

         import strategy

-   > Place the installation commands for external dependencies to `init.ipynb`.
+   > Place the installation commands for external dependencies to init.ipynb.

-Run all cells to test your strategy in the Jupyter Notebook.
+3. Run all cells to test your strategy in the Jupyter Notebook.
 Fix the errors if it is necessary.
 It is a good idea to run the file **precheck.ipynb**.

-Send your strategy to the Contest from the **Development** area on your home page by clicking on the **Submit**
+4. Send your strategy to the Contest from the **Development** area on your home page by clicking on the **Submit**
    button:

    ![submit](./pictures/submit.png)

-Wait for your strategy to pass contest filters and take part in the Contest.
+5. Wait for your strategy to pass contest filters and take part in the Contest.

 ### Updating the pip environment

-Use this command to install the latest version from the git repositiory:
+Use this command in your enviroment to install the latest version from the git repositiory:

 ```
 python -m pip install --upgrade git+git://github.com/quantiacs/toolbox.git